Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Introduction

-The crucial implication of \AOE\ is that it enables a well-defined joint distribution over all variables representing observed events (referred to as \emph{observed variables}).
-In the minimal LF scenario, this means, in particular, that Charlie's outcome $C$ is always absolute, even if Alice erases it; as such, there is always a well-defined joint probability distribution over $\{A, B, C, X, Y\}$.
+According to \AOE, all variables representing observed events (referred to as \emph{observed variables}) have well-defined single values in each run of the experiment.
+In the minimal LF scenario, this means, in particular, that there is an absolute event corresponding to Charlie's observed outcome $C$, even if Alice later erases it, and moreover that we can assign a well-defined joint probability distribution $P(abc|xy)$ consistent with the marginals $P(ab|xy)=\sum_c P(abc|xy)$.